ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

 ## Ordering On-Demand OPERA RTC-S1 Products

-On-Demand OPERA RTC-S1 products can be requested for any Sentinel-1 IW SLC burst acquired on or after April 14, 2016, and before January 1, 2022, for locations north of -60° latitude (i.e., all global landmasses except for Antarctica).
+On-Demand OPERA RTC-S1 products can be requested for any Sentinel-1 IW SLC burst acquired on or after April 14, 2016, and before January 1, 2022, for locations north of -60° latitude (i.e. all global landmasses except for Antarctica).

 ### Submitting On-Demand OPERA RTC-S1 Jobs